A Complete Guide to the Automotive Body: Structure, Design, and Maintenance

 • Truck: Built with a separate cargo area, ideal for heavy-duty tasks.

-See also What is an Automotive Technician?
+See also What is a Muffler?

 Each body type serves specific purposes and appeals to different segments of car buyers, proving that the automotive body isn’t one-size-fits-all.